Health Insurance National Health Insurance Critical Illness Policy

 Compare Premium.
 Buy Now.

-National Critical Illness Policy
+Health Insurance National Health Insurance Critical Illness Policy

 The National Insurance Critical Illness Policy is a special benefit plan that pays expenses if the policyholder contracts one of the critical illnesses on the list.
 If the insured experiences a specified procedure or treatment, the policy will pay out a fixed lump sum amount to the insured.
 When this lump sum is distributed, the disease’s insurance coverage ends and the policy expires.